jschaefer619/DH150-2020S/README.md

 # DH150-2020S Jack Schaefer UID: 704937365

+# Potential Project Name: Community Building through community-centered media

 ## Introduction: Statement of Purpose

-### Potential Project Name: Community Building through community-centered media

 #### Former president Bill Clinton spoke fondly of communitarianism as the philosphical bedrock for a more interconnected, responsible community.
 Loosely, communitarianism views the community itself as the fundamental politcal unit.
 Fostering trust, togetherness,and belonging between neighboors was a pathway to combat rising national partisanship.